kozalosev/DeskChan-Launcher/README.md

 2. Download a distributive archive.
 3. Delete all files and directories in your DeskChan directory, excluding:
    - `data` directory;
-   - `plugins` directory with third-party plugins.
+   - `plugins` directory **unless it contains third-party plugins**.
+In this case, preserve all third-party plugins subdirectories and delete everything else.
 4. Extract the new archive.
 5. Launch a new version of the application.